-let’s consider a pipe in which there is venturi meter is fixed.
-In the pipe fluid is flowing so first it enters into a converging cone then Thorat and then Diverging Cone.
+let’s consider a pipe in which there is a venturi meter is fixed.
+In the pipe, fluid is flowing so first it enters into a converging cone then Thorat and then Diverging Cone.

 When water flowing through this cone the area is decreasing, therefore, the speed of flowing water increases and pressure decreases.

 When water flowing through this cone the area remains constant therefore the speed of flowing water and pressure remains constant.

 When water flowing through this cone the area is increasing, therefore, the speed of flowing water decreases and pressure decreases.

 As I already told that Venturi Meter works on Bernoulli’s Principle, so let’s find out how it depends on Bernoulli’s Principle.